protocol/grants/README.md

 Filecoin Dev Grants support open source developer tools, exploratory integrations and projects that can benefit the community at large.
 All submissions must be open sourced under Apache2 and MIT licenses.

-Dev Grants Waves are quarterly and accepted on the rolling basis, although it's best to submit proposals before the quarterly deadline for priority budget consideration.
+Dev Grants Waves are quarterly and accepted on a rolling basis, although it's best to submit proposals before the quarterly deadline for priority budget consideration.

 You can learn about current RFPs, how to apply via PR, and previously funded projects in the [Filecoin Dev Grants repo](https://github.com/filecoin-project/devgrants).